-I suppose technically speaking I should call these cookies ‘White Chocolate Chocolate Chip Cookies’ – but that’s quite a mouth full.
+Technically speaking I should call these cookies 'White Chocolate-Chocolate Chip Cookies' - but that's quite a mouth full.
 And our mouths are going to busy already tasting these insanely delicious cookies.

 These white chocolate chip cookies give classic chocolate chip cookies a creative spin.
 Adding crystallized ginger is optional but I highly recommend not to skip this step.

 - Semi-Sweet Chocolate Chip Cookies.
 Using high-quality baking chocolate like this one is key to making extraordinary cookies.